-NOTE E - CHILD NUTRITION CLUSTER
+NOTE D - CHILD NUTRITION CLUSTER

 The District commingles cash receipts from the U.S. Department of Agriculture with similar State grants.
-When reporting expenditures on this Schedule, the District assumes it expends federal monies first.
+When reporting expenditures on this Schedule, the Government assumes it expends federal monies first.

-NOTE F - FOOD DONATION PROGRAM
+NOTE E - FOOD DONATION PROGRAM

-The District reports commodities consumed on the Schedule at the fair value.
+The District reports commodities consumed on the Schedule at the entitlement value.
 The District allocated donated food commodities to the respective program that benefitted from the use of those donated food commodities.